dubhater/vapoursynth-damb/readme.rst

         rate must be known.

     file
         Name of the audio file.
-WAV, W64, FLAC, and OGG are supported.
+WAV, W64, WAV with WAVEFORMATEX, FLAC, and OGG are supported.

 ::